quochuy2204/appDev-SoundVisualization/README.md

 	comm.c		: the communication module using libcurl comm.h		: the header file of comm.c
 	main.c		: contains main() function
-	raspsound.php	: the server page to receive data read_file3.php	: the server page to read data from soundlog.txt and show as a real-time chart
+	raspsound.php	: the server page to receive data for every 1 second read_file3.php	: the server page to read 32 last data from soundlog.txt and show as a chart, the page auto reload for every 1 second so that you can see it as a real-time chart

-5. Contact information
+5.Contact information

 	Nguyen Quoc Huy
 	+358 4695 18812
 	quochuy2204@outlook.com

-6. Credits and acknowledgment
+6.Credits and acknowledgment

 	This project uses Raspberry Pi 3.
 	Programmer: Nguyen Linh
 	Instructor: Dr.Gao Chao(VAMK)